 The Platform works closely with Ukrainian authorities to define, prioritise, and sequence strategic needs, in line with Ukraine’s reform ambitions, with the conditions for financing and structural support of the major donors, and in line with Ukraine’s European path (click here to learn more about actions facilitated by the Platform)

-Senior officials from the United States, the European Commission, and Ukraine co-chair the Steering Committee, notably Deputy Prime Minister for Restoration of Ukraine - Minister for Communities, Territories and Infrastructure Development of Ukraine Oleksandr Kubrakov, Deputy National Security Advisor for International Economics Mike Pyle on behalf of the United States and Director General Gert Jan Koopman of the Directorate-General for European Neighbourhood Policy and Enlargement Negotiations of the European Commission, on behalf of the European Union.
+Senior officials from the United States, the European Commission, and Ukraine co-chair the Steering Committee, notably Minister of Finance of Ukraine Serhii Marchenko, Deputy National Security Advisor for International Economics Daleep Singh on behalf of the United States and Director General Gert Jan Koopman of the Directorate-General for European Neighbourhood Policy and Enlargement Negotiations of the European Commission, on behalf of the European Union.
 The three chairs collaborate in close coordination with the G7 Presidency.

 The Platform and its Steering Committee are supported by a technical Secretariat, which provides administrative assistance and coordination across the Platform.
 It is led by a Head of Secretariat Anna Jarosz Friis (European Commission) and a Deputy Kateryna Elishyieva (Government of Ukraine, Ministry of Finance).